RakhithJK/OfficeDev-teams-toolkit-wiki/Integrate-Azure-API-Management-with-your-Teams-App-and-export-the-api-to-power-app.md

      ```
    - Use Azure Portal
      1. Sign in to the [Azure portal](https://portal.azure.com/).
-     1. Search for and select Azure Active Directory.
+     1. Search for and select Microsoft Entra.
      1. Under Manage, select App registrations.
      1. Select your application with client id `AAD_APP_CLIENT_ID`.
      1. Click `Create Service Principle`.
      ![image](https://user-images.githubusercontent.com/49138419/210941316-512c01ca-7beb-4544-bd85-e435a54f81fa.png)

 ## Configure the client APP registration to visit the backend API
-To configure the client APP registration to access the Teams App Backend API, the permission of Teams App should be added to the client AAD.
+To configure the client APP registration to access the Teams App Backend API, the permission of Teams App should be added to the client Microsoft Entra.
 1. Sign in to the [Azure portal](https://portal.azure.com/).
-1. Search for and select Azure Active Directory.
+1. Search for and select Microsoft Entra.
 1. Under Manage, select App registrations.
 1. Select your client application with client id `APIM_CLIENT_AAD_CLIENT_ID`.
 1. Select API permissions > Add a permission > My APIs.